ARISA-Lab-LLC/Eclipse-Data-Tool/README.md

 Things to note:
 * Steps 1-3 only need to be done once when the project is copied locally.
 * If the uploaded CSV file does not contain the expected location data in its proper format, an error alert will be presented to the user indicating the issue.
-* You will need to add your own Google Geocoding API key to line 145 and replace the API_KEY placeholder.
+* You will need to add your own Google Geocoding API key to line 147 in convert.js and replace the API_KEY placeholder to uze thte ZIP Code Function.